MEDICARE SUPPLEMENTS (MEDIGAP)

 Medicare Supplements, or sometimes referred to as Medigap plans, help fill the “gaps” in Original Medicare.
 These plans are offered through private companies and help pay for out-of-pocket expenses not covered by Original Medicare such as deductibles, co-pays, and co-insurance.

 Medigap plans do not have networks, therefore you can go to any doctor or hospital as long as they accept Medicare patients.

-You are eligible to enroll in a Medicare Supplement plan during your 6 months open enrollment period that begins on the first of the month in which you are both 65 or older and enrolled in Medicare Part B.
+- You are eligible to enroll in a Medicare Supplement plan during your 6 month initial enrollment period that begins on the first of the month in which you are both 65 or older and enrolled in Medicare Part B.

 Prescription drug coverage is not included in a Medigap plan.
 Individuals should consider adding a stand-alone Part D prescription plan.
 There are different Medigap plans ranging from Plan A to Plan N with different coverage levels, and many different companies offer these plans, however, all these plans are standardized.

 This means that Plan G with company X has to be the exact same coverage as Plan G with company Z. The difference is in the premiums.
 Monthly premiums vary between companies.
 This is where an experienced agent can help you determine what your options are and price out the plan that fits your needs.

 To learn more about your Supplement choices, you can review the Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare, or call your local health insurance agent for your free review at 541-505-6864.